Swiggy/swiggy-mcp-server-manifest/README.md

 ### Instamart

-10 min delivery for all your essentials at your fingertips.
+get delivery of groceries & more to your doorstep in mins!

 **Available Tools:**